Óscar Rodríguez Maradiaga: Political interference

 In 2007, Rodríguez was appointed to head the new "Commission of Notables" on the study of the energy crisis as it impacted Honduras.
 When challenged in an international interview about being unqualified for such a task, he responded quietly that he was educated in chemical engineering in Texas and knew a thing or two about petroleum.
 His choice as leader, however, was not his technical knowledge but the national respect for his integrity and his neutrality towards political groups in the country.

 In 2008, Rodríguez criticized President Manuel Zelaya for using public money to promote his plans instead of spending it on the poor.
 He stated: "We were good friends.
 But he changed drastically...
 It was Chávez."

-The Church, according to a spokesman, did not favor either the deposed Zelaya's alleged re-election plans or the coup a against him.
+The Church, according to a spokesman, did not favor either the deposed Zelaya's alleged re-election plans or the coup against him.
 In a televised speech, Rodríguez warned that the return of Zelaya could lead to a bloodbath.
 He also called on the new government to promote national reconciliation and let aside revenge, pursuit, violence, and corruption.
 He further urged the Organization of American States to investigate all illegal deeds that happened during the rule of Zelaya.

 Rodríguez was later accused by Zelaya of conspiring and collaborating with the coup leaders.